Modernization without frictional losses

 A unique feature of the overall system even at that time was the direct link of the MLS-MD to the company’s own high-bay warehouse.
 “Fastems had developed a unique transfer solution for this so as to supply raw material to the MLS virtually at the press of a button.
 The parts were processed in the FMS, then forwarded for washing and were finally fed back into the high-bay warehouse via the MLS.”

 With the flexible manufacturing system (FMS), about 170 different parts are currently manufactured, with batch sizes of between 3 and 600.
 “We process about 95% gray cast iron.
 The cutting times are on average 40 minutes, with the shortest pallet requiring about 12 minutes and the longest about 100 minutes.
 From my perspective, we currently have a very good mix with this system,” says Schubert.

-The MLS-MD (medium duty) with a load capacity of 1,800 kg per pallet and overall length of roughly 40 meters is equipped with three loading stations plus three material stations and at the time of initial installation provided places over four levels for nine machining pallets of size 800 x 800 mm for the Makino A99 and 29 machining pallets of size 400 x 400 mm for the two Makino A55.
-At that time, one storage place each was reserved for the older Hüller Hille.
+The MLS-MD (medium duty) with a load capacity of 1,800 kg per pallet and overall length of roughly 40 meters is equipped with three loading stations plus three material stations.
+At the time of initial installation, the system provided places for over four levels for nine machining pallets of size 800 x 800 mm for the Makino A99 and 29 machining pallets of size 400 x 400 mm for the two Makino A55.
+Then, one storage place each was reserved for the older Hüller Hille.
 “The MLS also provides storage places for a total of 130 low and 17 high material pallets,” adds Pöll.

 “State-of-the-art” under scrutiny